OasisDigital/angular-aot-closure/README.md

 ### RxJS as ES2015 modules

-Currently RxJS does not yet ship in the form of ES2015 modules, so this project has a workaround to build them locally.
-Most likely such modules will be forthcoming from the RxJS project in the future, eliminating the need for this workaround.
+Currently RxJS does not yet ship in the form of ES2015 modules; and if it did, most likely it won't include Closure annotations.
+Therefore it is compiled to ES2015-in-ES2015 with Closure support, locally here.

 ### Closure Compiler (Java edition)